January 6: Insurrection Cases to Watch in 2022

 “In some ways it feels like we've been running a marathon.
 In other ways it feels like our toes are still on the starting line and we really haven't moved out yet,” said former federal prosecutor Glenn Kirschner.

-Also charged - two former Virginia officers from Rocky Mount, a Chicago officer who’s now on leave of absence and a DEA agent, who allegedly showed his badge and gun while on the Hill.
+Among members of current and former law enforcement who have been implicated are two former Virginia officers, a Chicago officer who’s now on leave of absence and a DEA agent, who allegedly showed his badge and gun while on the Hill.
 All of them have pleaded not guilty.
 All but one have been released until their trials.

-"That's what's going to be the most complex cases the Department of Justice can have to deal with because they're dealing with kind of discovery," said Hughes.
+"That's what's going to be some of the most complex cases the Department of Justice can have to deal with," Hughes said.

 One accused Proud Boy from Rochester remains in the D.C.
 Jail.
 Prosecutors say Dominic Pezzola smashed open a Capitol window with a riot shield near the front of the mob.
 He's pleaded not guilty to conspiracy and other charges.